 - Basic English as a Second Language (ESL) classes for all to improve basic, everyday English

 - Intensive ESL classes for more intense, academic-skills-based English training

-- Business and Professional English Certificate classes for working professionals to enhance their business communication skills
+- Professional English Certificate classes for working professionals to enhance their communication skills in the business world

 - Online classes for individuals with demanding schedules who want to develop English skills through an interactive, self-paced online format